Kitware/CMake/Help/manual/cmake-server.7.rst

   contains the current source directory.
 "buildDirectory"
   contains the current build directory.
-"hasInstallRule"
+"isGeneratorProvided"
-  true if the target contains any install rules, false otherwise.
+  true if the target is auto-created by a generator, false otherwise "hasInstallRule" true if the target contains any install rules, false otherwise.
 "installPaths"